 Master of Education in School Counseling

-The MEd program is designed to comply with existing Texas Education Agency standards for professional certification.
+The MEd program is designed to comply with existing Texas Education Agency standards for professional school counseling certification.
+This program meets academic requirements for the Licensed Professional Counselor (LPC) license in Texas.
+Additionally, students interested in play therapy can add on a Graduate Certificate in Play Therapy.
 All students must take the comprehensive examination during the Supervised Practicum (COUN 6376).
 Students must be enrolled in the university when taking the comprehensive examination and when applying for graduation.

-Applications to the Master of Education in Counseling are accepted for Fall, Spring, and Summer.
-Fall application deadline is July 15, Spring application deadline is November 1, and Summer application deadline is April 15.
+Applications to the Master of Education in Counseling are accepted for Fall and Spring.
+See program landing page for submission deadlines.
 Applicants must submit the following directly to the Office of Graduate Admissions: